 Even eBay sellers clean up their merch before posting it for sale.
-Explain this to your selling clients when going over your home staging tips for 2021.
+Explain this to your selling clients when going over your home staging.

 Organization of what’s left in a home after removing oversized furniture, electronics, collectibles and the like is the next basic step in staging.

-The main goal when considering these home staging tips for 2021 should be to make the rooms look larger, closets and cupboards roomier
+The main goal when considering the best home staging tips should be to make the rooms look larger, closets and cupboards roomier

-Here are a few more ideas to incoporate into your home staging tips for 2021:
+Here are a few more ideas to incoporate into your staging:

 Is your client on a budget?
-Check out these cheap home staging tips to save you time AND money.
+Check out these cheap tips to save you time AND money.